-Agreeing a Devolution Deal with local partners that provides new powers over transport, planning and skills, £600m investment fund over 30 years to grow the local economy and a further £170m to deliver new homes.

-- Investing £146.7m Local Growth Fund to the area which has delivered, for example; - the Eastern Agri-Tech Growth Initiative which is supporting the development of new and innovate ideas within this growing sector; and - £16.1m of Growing Places Funding to support businesses in creating jobs. - Continuing to support the Cambridgeshire and Peterborough's Growth Hub to provide high quality business support across the county. - Supporting the development of the Alconbury Enterprise Zone. - ▶ Investing £146.7m Local Growth Fund to the area which has delivered, for example; - the Eastern Agri-Tech Growth Initiative which is supporting the development of new and innovate ideas within this growing sector; and - £16.1m of Growing Places Funding to support businesses in creating jobs.
+- Agreeing a devolution deal with local partners that provides new powers over transport, planning and skills, £600m investment fund over 30 years to grow the local economy and a further £170 million to deliver new homes. - Investing £146.7m Local Growth Fund to the area which has delivered, for example; - The Eastern Agri-Tech Growth Initiative which is supporting the development of new and innovate ideas within this growing sector - o £16.1m of Growing Places Funding to support businesses in creating jobs - Continuing to support the Cambridgeshire and Peterborough's Growth Hub to provide high quality business support across the county. - Supporting the development of the Alconbury Enterprise Zone.